Why this course?

 You’ll undertake three compulsory modules in the following order:

-- Module 1: Introduction to Philosophy and Philosophical Practice
+- Class 1: Introduction to Philosophy and Philosophical Practice

 You'll spend time practising your own philosophical reasoning by participating regularly in dialogue at your own level.
 As students often come from a range of backgrounds, different practices and contexts are explored.
 Assignments are designed to support students in their practice.
 There are opportunities for those who have completed the course to get involved in research in Philosophy with Children and to speak at practitioners’ conferences about the topic.